kimfetti/Projects/README.md

 # Projects
 Data science and programming projects

 This is an edit by Kim!
-Yes, it is!